avelo/Pythics/README.txt

 The following programs and libraries are required for Pythics to run:

-- Python 2.6.2 or later preferred; earlier versions lack the multiprocessing package
+- Python 3.5.4 or later

-- PyQt widget toolkit for GUI, version 4.5.4 or later
+- PyQt widget toolkit for GUI, version 5.6.2 or later

 The following libraries are strongly recommended for basic functionality in